Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems/countermeasures.md

 The Cockpit Control Unit (CCU) is installed on the left console of the rear cockpit.
-It consists of two mode knobs, two counters and two indicator lights (one for chaff and one for flare), as well a guarded ripple switch and a dispense button.
+It consists of two mode knobs, two counters and two indicator lights (one for chaff and one for flare), as well as a guarded ripple switch and a dispense button.

 The CCU issues signals which are sent to the programmer or directly to the dispensers, depending on selected modes.